astropy/astropy/docs/nddata/index.rst

     TypeError: 'NDData' object has no attribute '__getitem__'

 Mixins for additional functionality
 -----------------------------------

-Several classes are provided to add functionality to the basic ``NDData`` container.
+Several classes are provided to add functionality to the basic `~astropy.nddata.NDData` container.
 They include:

 + `~astropy.nddata.NDSlicingMixin` to handle slicing of N-dimensional data.
-+ `~astropy.nddata.NDArithmeticMixin` to allow arithmetic operations on `~astropy.nddata.NDData` objects that include support propagation of uncertainties (in limited cases).
++ `~astropy.nddata.NDArithmeticMixin` to allow arithmetic operations on `~astropy.nddata.NDData` objects.
 + `~astropy.nddata.NDIOMixin` to use existing astropy functionality for input (with the method ``read``) and output (with the method ``write``).